piraces/blog/posts/improve-your-code-using-roslyn-analyzers.md

 That triggered my interest, as I tried to put a simple `Console.WriteLine` statement and an alert similar as the image above appeared in Visual Studio.

-If thought that these kind of "custom rules" combined with the `csproj` `TreatWarningsAsErrors` option (`<TreatWarningsAsErrors>true</TreatWarningsAsErrors>`) could be a very great solution to maintain dotnet projects code quality, maintainability, design and style in a nice way.
+I thought that these kind of "custom rules" combined with the `csproj` `TreatWarningsAsErrors` option (`<TreatWarningsAsErrors>true</TreatWarningsAsErrors>`) could be a very great solution to maintain dotnet projects code quality, maintainability, design and style in a nice way.
 In my opinion, more useful and necessary in OSS projects or projects with lots of people working on it.

 ## Using BannedApiAnalyzers in a dotnet project